 4. Conclusion

 This study provides significant evidence of the toxic impact of Profenofos on the gill morphology of Channa gachua.
 The dose-dependent structural damage observed through SEM underscores the potential risk of pesticide pollution in aquatic environments.
 The findings emphasize the need for further research to explore the long-term ecological consequences and to develop strategies for mitigating pesticide contamination in freshwater systems.
+Rewrite in a clear way

+Mention some preventive measures

 Consent (where ever applicable)